Is God Really Big Enough? - iBelieve Truth: A Devotional for Women - April 7

 "When I saw him, I fell at his feet as though dead.
 But he laid his right hand on me, saying, “Fear not, I am the first and the last," - Revelation 1:17

 Focus on the Lord, y’all.
 Lay everything on your heart at His feet.
 And whatever you do, don’t look away.
 He is absolutely big enough.

 "Turn your eyes upon Jesus.

 will grow strangely dim.

 In the light of His glory and grace."

 - Helen Howarth Lemmel

 Maggie Meadows Cooper is a wife, mother, educator, author, and blogger with a longing for women to grow a heart for Jesus and others.
 She is the author of the children’s book Bumper, helping others to see that the heart is what counts most.
 She blogs at The Little Moments about what the Lord is teaching her in everyday life and contributes to Blogs by Christian Women, Devotional Diva, She Disciples, and Connecting Ministries.
-An educator with a M. Ed. in Early Childhood Education from Auburn University (War Eagle!), she has eighteen years experience teaching and currently serves as a Parent Coordinator in the Opelika City Schools.
+An educator with an M. Ed. in Early Childhood Education from Auburn University (War Eagle!), she has eighteen years of experience teaching and currently serves as a Parent Coordinator in the Opelika City Schools.
 She loves all things chocolate, real Coca-Cola, and leading the FBCO Teen Moms group.
 She lives with her husband, three children, and two rambunctious dogs in Opelika, Alabama.